DaintyJet/LinuxCommands/README.md

   * `-ffreestanding`: No main function.
   * `-nostdlib`: Do not link to c-standard library.

+### Kernel Modules
+* `lsmod`: list the modules or information on a specified module.
+* `rmmod`: Remove a module from the kernel (aggressive).
+* `insmode`: Add a module to the kernel.
+Does not automatically load dependencies.
+* `modprobe`: Add or remove a module from the kernel, resolve dependencies
 ### Assemblers/Objects
 * `as`: Assembler used by gcc most of the time.
 * `gas`: GNU assembler